marlens123/autoSAM_pond_segmentation/README.md

 SAM model checkpoints can be downloaded from [SAM](https://github.com/facebookresearch/segment-anything#model-checkpoints) and should be placed in ```segment_anything_checkpoints/```.

 The TIR images used were acquired during the PS131 ATWAICE Campaign [1].
-The dataset will be published in the future.
+The entire dataset will be published in the future.

-The weights of the current model configuration can be downloaded from [here](https://drive.google.com/drive/folders/1Dm9pOtBx5CKlAI21p_ACf-pwEICZRzYP?usp=drive_link) and should be placed in ```experiments/AutoSamPonds3/```.

 ## How to use
 GPU required.